I Want to Work in ...... Hospital Science

 There is a single national timetable for recruitment, national guidelines for the conduct of selection interviews, and assessment centres to ensure all candidates are treated fairly.
 Science graduates apply through the NHS Jobs website, with shortlisting and selection processes organised and conducted by local NHS trusts.

-Details of training places are on the NHS Jobs site www.jobs.nhs.uk and includes a Job Description and Person Specification and a list of all the posts is on the NHS Careers website www.nhscareers.nhs.uk.
 Applicants apply on line to the trusts offering training programmes in their preferred specialist area e.g. Clinical Biochemistry.
 You can make up to a maximum of 4 applications for 4 separate posts/trusts.
-You must fully research the programme and read details of the job descriptions and person specification for the posts available before you submit yuor application and pay close attention to the requirements in the person specification including the degree eligibility requirements for entry to the Masters programme.
+You must fully research the programme and read details of the job descriptions and person specification for the posts available before you submit your application and pay close attention to the requirements in the person specification including the degree eligibility requirements for entry to the Masters programme.
+Approximately 8,000 applications are received each year for between 250 – 300 posts.

 Short listers will not be able to see the choices the candidates have made so if candidates choose two different specialisms their application will go to both short listing panels who will not know if the applicant has that specialism as first or second choice.
 They also will not see candidate names.